Qatar: Antiquity

 Human habitation in Qatar dates back to 50,000 years ago.
 Settlements and tools dating back to the Stone Age have been unearthed in the peninsula.
 Mesopotamian artifacts originating from the Ubaid period (c.
 6500–3800 BC) have been discovered in abandoned coastal settlements.
 Al Da'asa, a settlement located on the western coast of Qatar, is the most important Ubaid site in the country and is believed to have accommodated a small seasonal encampment.
+Some historians have theorised that the Sumerians may have originated from this region.

 Kassite Babylonian material dating back to the second millennium BC found in Al Khor Islands attests to trade relations between the inhabitants of Qatar and the Kassites in modern-day Bahrain.
-Among the findings were 3,000,000 crushed snail shells and Kassite potsherds.
+Among the findings were crushed snail shells and Kassite potsherds.
 It has been suggested that Qatar is the earliest known site of shellfish dye production, owing to a Kassite purple dye industry which existed on the coast.

 In 224 AD, the Sasanian Empire gained control over the territories surrounding the Persian Gulf.
 Qatar played a role in the commercial activity of the Sasanids, contributing at least two commodities: precious pearls and purple dye.
-Under the Sasanid reign, many of the inhabitants in Eastern Arabia were introduced to Christianity following the eastward dispersal of the religion by Mesopotamian Christians.
+Under the Sasanid reign, many of the inhabitants in eastern Arabia were introduced to Christianity following the eastward dispersal of the religion by Mesopotamian Christians.
 Monasteries were constructed and further settlements were founded during this era.
 During the latter part of the Christian era, Qatar comprised a region known as 'Beth Qatraye' (Syriac for "house of the Qataris").
 The region was not limited to Qatar; it also included Bahrain, Tarout Island, Al-Khatt, and Al-Hasa.

-In 628, the Islamic prophet Muhammad sent a Muslim envoy to a ruler in Eastern Arabia named Munzir ibn Sawa Al Tamimi and requested that he and his subjects accept Islam.
-Munzir obliged his request, and accordingly, most of the Arab tribes in the region converted to Islam.
-In the middle of the century, the Muslim conquest of Persia would result in the fall of the Sasanian Empire.
+In 628, the Islamic prophet Muhammad sent a Muslim envoy to a ruler in eastern Arabia named Munzir ibn Sawa Al-Tamimi and requested that he and his subjects accept Islam.
+Munzir obliged his request, and accordingly most of the Arab tribes in the region converted to Islam.
+In the middle of the century, the Muslim conquest of Persia resulted in the fall of the Sasanian Empire.